Mohamedkhalilzouitni/Random-programming-exercises/README.md

 # Random-programming-exercises
-These are just some little funny programming exercises I practice from time to time :D
+These are just some little funny programming exercises I practice from time to time for fun :D